-Research suggests that religious individuals suppress the brain networks used for analytical reasoning in order to engage the network for empathetic thinking.
+Research suggests that religious individuals suppress the brain networks used for critical reasoning in order to engage the network for empathetic thinking.
 On the other hand, non-religious individuals tend to suppress their empathetic thinking for critical reasoning.
 Now a balance is needed, as both are necessary for humanity’s survival.
-Religion inspires solidarity and guides human morality and in ways that secular philosophies cannot, and an appeal to the divine may prove useful for the motivation of prosocial action.
+Religion inspires a solidarity that guides human morality in ways that secular philosophies cannot, and an appeal to the spiritual may prove useful for the motivation of prosocial action.

 “When one lives with others and is bound by a feeling of affection, one is aware that one has a reason for being, that one might not be entirely worthless and superfluous but perhaps good for one thing or another.” – Vincent van Gogh

 A majority of the world identifies with a faith that upholds humility, kindness and generosity.
 And for everyone else, these virtues are evident in our ethical codes of conduct.
 Besides the antisocial, I think most of us would find these morals worth respecting.
 Yet we see corruption, suffering, and perversities of every kind.
 And with such apparent depravity in our nature, many have given up hope, or reserved their ideal of perfection for some heavenly notion.
 But if humanity is to survive on planet Earth, then the harmony we seek in afterlife must be realized in this life.

 “I believe, indeed, that overemphasis on the purely intellectual attitude has led directly to the impairment of ethical values.
 Without ethical culture, there is no salvation for humanity… “A new type of thinking is essential if mankind is to survive and move toward higher levels.” – Albert Einstein